DLR-SC/ESID/backend/README.md

 ## Prerequisites

-If you are familiar with Docker, then you just need [Docker](https://docs.docker.com/docker-for-mac/install/).
-If you don't want to use Docker, then you just need Python3 and Postgres installed.
+If you are familiar with Docker, you just need [Docker](https://docs.docker.com/desktop/).
+If you don't want to use Docker, you need Python3 and Postgres installed.

 ## Local Development